klahap/fraplin/README.md

-# Fraplin: A Gradle Plugin for Generating Kotlin DSL for Frappe Sites
+# Fraplin: A Gradle Plugin for Generating Kotlin DSL for [Frappe Framework Sites](https://frappeframework.com/docs/user/en/introduction)

 Welcome to Fraplin!
 Fraplin is a Gradle plugin that generates Kotlin DSL (Domain Specific Language) for Frappe sites.
 This DSL facilitates CRUD (Create, Read, Update, Delete) operations by making REST API calls to a Frappe site, leveraging the strong typing capabilities of Kotlin.